fouliex/TrafficSignClassifierProject/README.md

 | RELU					|												|
 | Drop out				| Probability Keep is 50%                       |
 | Fully Connected       | input 256,output number of classes 43         |

+### Model Hyperparameters
+The model hyperparameters are:
+* Epoch = 10
+* The size of the validation set is 4410
+* The size of test set is  1263
+* The shape of a traffic sign image is (32,32,3)
+* The number of unique classes/labels in the data set is 43